 Mrs. Mann has served in many oncology related roles in the state and local community.
-She has been an American Cancer Society volunteer for over twelve years, including membership on the Florida Division Board of Directors and the Broward County Board of Directors and Executive Committee.
-Maureen was recently elected to serve as Vice Chair of the Florida Division Board of Directors and to the American Cancer Society Cancer Action Network (ACS CAN) Board of Directors.
+She has been an American Cancer Society volunteer for more than 13 years, including membership on the Florida Division Board of Directors, the Broward County Board of Directors, and Executive Committee.
+Maureen was recently elected to serve as Chair Elect of the Florida Division Board of Directors and re-elected to the American Cancer Society Cancer Action Network (ACS CAN) Board of Directors.

 William J. Mayer, MD, MPH, is Vice President for Community Health and Chief Medical Informatics Officer at Bronson Healthcare, a non-profit, tertiary care health system serving West Michigan and Northern Indiana.
 He has over 20 years of leadership experience in health care and health-related organizations.
 His professional roles have included program director at the National Cancer Institute; co-leader of health care consulting at Watson Wyatt Worldwide in Washington, D.C.; corporate medical director, division president and executive vice president at Kellogg Company; and medical director at United Health Care.
 Mayer has served on the faculty of the National Cancer Institute's Cancer Prevention Fellowship Program, as a lecturer in epidemiology at The Johns Hopkins University Bloomberg School of Hygiene and Public Health, as a Committee member at the National Academy of Sciences Institute of Medicine, and as a reviewer for the New England Journal of Medicine.
 He has published a number of peer-reviewed papers and book chapters on such subjects as Black/White differences in cancers of the breast and bladder, cancer prevention in primary care, and assessing and improving health care quality.